 You’ve often got a great view of the beaches, sure.
 But because it’s mostly buildings and pavement, the heat really conducts around this part of town.
 Plus, most runners get here around the time that the temperature begins its late morning, early afternoon surge.
 And, as hinted earlier, a lot of subtle middle-race hillclimbs are waiting for you in these two neighborhoods.

 Every marathon is tough in the final 10K.
-But the combination of the above circumstances during Point Grey and Kitsilano makes it seem even more brutal.
+But the combination of the above circumstances during Point Grey and Kitsilano makes this intermediary 8K beforehand feel even more brutal.
 I also imagine that knowing you still have another several miles to go after getting through it contributes as well.

 If there’s no wind out of the north, you’re also going to feel hot and tired by this point.
 And you’ve got about 5 miles of this before crossing the Burrard Bridge into cooler climes.